 Restaurant by Michelin-starred Henk Savelberg0

-Savelberg Bangkok opened at the Oriental Residence (Ploenchit) at the beginning of 2015, and is run by Henk Savelberg, a critically-acclaimed chef behind four different Michelin-starred restaurants in the Netherlands.
+Savelberg Bangkok at the Oriental Residence (Ploenchit) is run by Henk Savelberg, the critically-acclaimed chef behind four different Michelin-starred restaurants in the Netherlands.
 The Dutch international made a name for himself in the French fine-dining scene over the past three decades, and the menu at this Bangkok outlet is no different - although do expect some of his immaculately presented signature dishes to lean more towards the contemporary side of things.Read More

 - Calypso Cabaret Show